DENTAL SERVICES FOR EVERY NEED

 The health of the unseen support system for your smile is just as important as the wellbeing of your teeth and gums.
 Your TMJs (temporomandibular joints – or jaw joints) provide you with the ability to open and close your mouth and to move your jaw from side to side.
 Poorly functioning joints that suffer from damage or stress may result in widespread discomfort and daily challenges.
 We offer TMJ therapy to guide you back toward comfort and improved function, while protecting your entire oral system from long-term damage.

 TMD is short for TMJ disorder, a problem that occurs when your jaw joints malfunction.
-TMD does not affect every patient the same, or stem from identical underlying causes.
+TMD does not affect every patient in the same manner, or stem from identical underlying causes.
 Poor function and discomfort may be caused by physical damage, or stress due to misalignment or teeth grinding.
 Decide if you might benefit from TMJ therapy by consider the following common symptoms:

 - Your jaw occasionally locks when you open or close your mouth.